So, what is a packing slip and what sorts of information needs to be on it?

 Here are three reasons to use packing slips:

 First, packing slips ensure all products are in the shipment.
 Before the package is sealed up and labeled, your warehouse team can use the packing slip to double-check their work.
 This will let them know if they've picked an incorrect SKU number, have the wrong quantity, or have mixed orders together.
-By catching these mistakes early, you can avoid unnecessary shipping expenses and upsetting customers.
+By catching these mistakes early, you can avoid unnecessary shipping and handling expenses and upsetting customers.

 Third, they're useful for returns.
 Packing slips can help if a product gets damaged in transit, lost, or the customer isn't happy with what they received.
 They can easily identify which product the issue is with and help speed up the return process.
 Pair the packing slip with an RMA form (see RMA meaning) and returns couldn't get any easier.
-You should also make sure to get eCommerce product liability insurance to avoid any additional expenses related to these issues.
+You should also make sure to get eCommerce business insurance to avoid any additional expenses related to these issues.

 Packing Slip Template